Find Your Perfect School

-USC has outstanding academics.
+USC has outstanding academics if you are interested in sharpening your communication skills.
 It is a very selective school, with an acceptance rate of 16%.
 It is home to the state’s largest university library collection.
 Research at the university is designated “very high,” and the school receives as much as $764 million in research funding.
-USC is ranked among the country’s top 25 universities by sources like US News and Times/WSJ, and is considered a “Top Ten Dream College” by The Princeton Review.
+USC is ranked among the country’s top 25 universities by sources like US News and Times/WSJ and is considered a “Top Ten Dream College” by The Princeton Review.

 USC offers a bachelor’s degree in communication from its prestigious Annenberg School for Communication & Journalism, and a minor is available as well.
 The communication program consistently ranks among the nation’s top ten, and Annenberg is one of only two schools in the country endowed by Walter Annenberg, the former owner of Triangle Publications.
 Undergraduate communications students have access to the school’s world-renowned research centers and industry experiences.

 The USC undergraduate degree requires 24 units of core coursework and 24 units of communications electives, with the option to focus on a particular area of study.
 Students choose one of two courses offered in each of the following categories: